ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

   input share.
 * `payload` is the encrypted input share.

-To generate the report, the client begins by encoding its measurements as an input for the PA protocol and splitting it into input shares.
+To generate a report, the client begins by encoding its measurements as an input for the PA protocol and splitting it into input shares.
 (Note that the structure of each input share depends on the PA protocol in use, its parameters, and the role of aggregator, i.e., whether the aggregator is a leader or helper.)
 To encrypt an input share, the client first generates an HPKE
 {{!I-D.irtf-cfrg-hpke}} context for the aggregator by running

 ~~~